airazabal92/Team-Profile-Generator/README.md

 **Validation**

-The application a regular expressions to validate the email input.
+The application uses a regular expression to validate the email input.
 It also checks to ensure that only numbers are entered in fields that should only have numbers (ids, phone number) and makes sure no field is empty.

 ## Table of Contents